 Although Disney is approximately 30 minutes away, the hotel also offers shuttles there and to the Universal theme parks.
 You can also catch the trolley from the hotel every 20 minutes.

 Best Luxury Hotel in Orlando – Gaylord Palms Resort and Convention Center

 The Gaylord Palms Resort and Convention Center is the gold standard of luxury accommodations in Orlando.

-Located just a mile from Disney, it is the jumping off point to all sorts of fun and entertainment in the city.
+Located just a mile from Walt Disney World resort, it is the jumping off point to all sorts of fun and entertainment in the city.